8 Walkthrough videos

 - What is your informed consenting process like?
 How do parents give consent?
 When do you typically obtain consent?

-- How detailed do you explain the procedure and aim of the study?
+- How detailed is your explanation of the procedure and aim of the study?

 - What instructions do you give to the parents?
-Are there any specific instructions on how to behave, sit, hold the baby, etc?
+Are there any specific instructions given on how to behave, sit, hold the baby, etc?
+What do you tell parents to do if their baby gets fussy or inattentive during the study?

 Questionnaire(s)